emmercm/www/src/blog/finding-long-running-queries-in-mysql.md

 KILL QUERY 1234;
 ```

-The `performance_schema.threads` query above has a column with this command per thread.
+The `performance_schema.threads` query above builds this statement per row.

-Note: your user will need either the [`CONNECTION_ADMIN`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_connection-admin) or the [`SUPER`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_super) privilege to execute these statements.
+_Note: your user will need either the [`CONNECTION_ADMIN`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_connection-admin) or the [`SUPER`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_super) (deprecated) privilege to execute these statements._

 ## Killing every query & connection

-There isn't a way to kill multiple connections with one statement in MySQL.
-But we can use the individual `KILL` statements returned by the `performance_schema.threads` query above and execute them sequentially:
+There isn't a way to kill multiple connections with one statement in MySQL, but we can use the individual `KILL` statements returned by the `performance_schema.threads` query above and execute them sequentially:

 ```sql
 KILL 1234;